0xdestroyr/jobs/defi-engineer.md

 ## To apply

-Please send your resume/CV to work@keeperdao.com
+Please send your resume/CV to `work@keeperdao.com` with this position title and your name as the email subject